lukegb/uffd/README.md

 * `/oauth2/token`: token request endpoint
 * `/oauth2/userinfo`: endpoint that provides information about the current user

+If the service supports server metadata discovery ([RFC 8414](https://www.rfc-editor.org/rfc/rfc8414)), configuring the base url of your uffd installation or `/.well-known/openid-configuration` as the discovery endpoint should be sufficient.

 The only OAuth2 scope supported is `profile`.
 The userinfo endpoint returns json data with the following structure:

 ```